 Improve your experience.
 We are very sorry but this website does not support Internet Explorer.
 We recommend using a different browser that is supported such as Google Chrome or Mozilla Firefox.

-IEMA-Approved, online foundation programme for those already working as Environmental Clerks of Works (ECoW) within Scotland, or similar roles across the UK.
+IEMA-Approved, online foundation programme for those already working as Environmental Clerks of Works (EnvCoW) within Scotland, or in similar roles across the UK.

 Accreditation

-This course is equivalent to 20 credits at SCQF Level 11.
-It is approved by IEMA and we work closely with them to ensure the course is high quality and relevant to industry professionals.
+It is approved by the Institute of Environmental Management & Assessment (IEMA) and we work closely with them to ensure the course is of a high quality and remains relevant to industry professionals.

 Prerequisites